CryptoManufaktur-io/solana-rpc/README.md

 `solana catchup --our-localhost` to see how far it is from chain head.

-It is normal for Solana to take ~30 minutes to catch up after a fresh start.
+It is normal for Solana to take ~20 minutes to catch up after a fresh start.

 `grep --extended-regexp 'ERROR|WARN' /mnt/sol-logs/validator.log` to see error and warn logs.

 `solana epoch-info` to get information about the epoch.

+`solana validators` to get a list of validators, their stake %age and version.

 `df -h` to see fill status of ram disks.